bwright70/Guide-to-Legos/Circles.md

 <img src="Photos/Circle(3).PNG">

 Now make a center circle and make it's two edges tangent to the top and left construction lines of the square.
-Dimension it to be 5mm.
+Dimension it to be #Tube_Width(5mm).

 Then make 3 more equal circles in the other corners.
-Instead of making them tangent just make them so that the centers are #Length or 8mm away.
+Instead of making them tangent just make them so that the centers are #Length(8mm) away.

 <img src="Photos/Circle(4).PNG">

-Now extrude add the circles #Stud_Height or 1.8mm
+Now extrude add the circles #Stud_Height(1.8mm).

 You'll notice that a small part of the studs have been cut off.
 This is intentional.